 It seems like a lot of heavy things have been happening lately in the world.
 Or maybe it’s just me getting older more irritated at the idiocy and indecency of humanity.
 I’m so weary of the complete lack of justice, dignity, and ethics.

 After-birth abortions.
 Flagrant misuse of funds and power by government officials.
 Scandal after scandal–personal, racial, political.
-Widespread hatred toward any number of cultural groups: Jews, Christians, homosexuals, immigrants, Muslims, the mentally handicapped.
+Widespread hatred toward any number of cultural groups: Blacks, Jews, Christians, homosexuals, immigrants, women, Muslims, the mentally handicapped.
 It goes on and on.
-Always, there’s hunger, genocide, human trafficking, child abuse.
+Always, there’s racism, hunger, genocide, human trafficking, child abuse.
 It’s just too much.

 My head and my heart ache.

 Are parents really transferring the burden of choosing sexual orientation onto their little children?
 Children who used to worry about what they wanted to be when they grow up must now decide if they want to be a girl or a boy or neither.
 Seriously?
 Has child psychology and common sense taught us nothing?
 It appears that nothing helps people understand who they are.

 Are people in our culture actually debating whether racism still exists?
 Whether Black or brown Americans have less opportunities and endure greater mistreatment than upper middle-class white people?
 In an age when you can be well-read without the influence of a right-wing or left-wing propagandist machine, why do people still refuse to learn and grow?
 It’s unconscionable.

 We spend endless hours categorizing people and problems, and we avoid the real issue: us.
 We don’t now who we are and why we’re here.
 Perhaps we don’t want to know.
 It’s so much easier to point the finger at someone else and blame others for everything that’s wrong.